Fraser Basin Council

 About the Fraser Basin Council Board

-The FBC Board has 38 Directors — representatives from all orders of Canadian government within BC, together with people from the private sector and from communities, and an independent chair.
-This is a unique collaboration of diverse interests, with all FBC Directors sharing a common focus: to advance sustainability.
+The FBC Board Directors are from within all four orders of Canadian government (federal, provincial, First Nations and local) in BC, together with those from the private sector industries and from communities, together with an independent chairperson.

 Board Structure

-There are 22 Directors on the FBC board, from the four orders of government:
+There are 22 Directors on the FBC Board from within the four orders of government:

 • three from the federal government